 Regulatory deferral accounts attract interest at OEB prescribed rates.
-In 2015, the rates were 1.47% for the first quarter and 1.10% for the remainder of the year.
+In 2016, the rates were 1.10% for the year.

 (h) Employee future benefit liabilities:

 The Corporation's employee future benefit liabilities represent its accumulated obligation to Utilities Kingston under a service agreement.